marwahaha/bay/_posts/2022-02-08-the-sk-model-i.md

 [^1]: There are many references to this body of work which will be given in due course.
 Nonetheless, the following two surveys are a nice start: [\[B05\]](http://www.numdam.org/item/SB_2004-2005__47__349_0.pdf), [\[G21\]](https://arxiv.org/pdf/2109.14409.pdf).

 [^2]: Stein's Lemma can be proved by a simple integration-by-parts argument for every coordinate $$i $$ in conjunction with Fubini's theorem and the chain-rule.
-The lemma itself simply asserts that the correlation between a gaussian variable and some function of it is equivalent to a sum of scalings (by the correlations) of the average change in the function.
+The lemma itself simply asserts that the correlation between a gaussian variable and some function of it is equivalent to a sum of scalings (by the correlations) of the average rate of change of the function.
 Likewise, Fekete's Lemma boils down to algebraic manipulation of the sequence, where we take the limit infimum of $$x_n/n $$ and compare it to limit infimum of some $$x_m $$ where $$m $$ is chosen to be the supremum as a divisor with a remainder term.
 The lemma itself merely asserts that for an appropriately growing sequence, the empirical average in the limit simply picks out the largest contributing term.